ckelly/nnw-googlereader-theme/README.md

 ### Installation ###

-Theoretically you should be able to double click the GR09.nnwstyle file and it should install into NNW.
+You should be able to double click the GR09.nnwstyle file and it will install into NNW.

 if this doesn't work, copy/ move the GR09.nnwstyle file to the following directory: